farrellm/zaphod/README.md

 How is Zaphod a two headed language?
 In several ways:
 - Zaphod is like Scheme with Haskell's type system[[1]](#1) bolted on
-- Zaphod's type system includes an explicit `Top` type, so "untyped" functions and macros are possible
+- Zaphod's type system includes an explicit `Any` type, so "untyped" functions and macros are possible
 - [todo] Zaphod supports an alternative syntax that looks much more like Python